Dishoungh/cpu/README.md

 Now that I've implemented the ADDI instruction, it's not too much work to modify the datapath to support R-type ADD instructions.
 Also, forgive me for suddenly going from an I-type instruction to an R-type.
 I needed to implement ADDI first since I needed a way to initialize registers with values in the program.<br>

-Just like I did with `ADDI` instruction, I need to write a simple test program to test the ADD instruction:
+Just like I did with the [ADDI](#addi) instruction, I need to write a simple test program to test the ADD instruction:

 ```
 // x1 = 444 (ADDI x1, x0, 444)